Juan Mackenna: Military career

-In 1787 he was accepted into the Irish Brigade of the Spanish army, and joined the army fighting in Ceuta in northern Africa, under Lieutenant Colonel Luis Urbina, and was promoted to Second Lieutenant.
+Appointed as a cadet in the Spanish Army Engineers Corps in 1787, Mackenna served during 1787 and 1788 in Ceuta under Lieutenant Colonel Luis Urbina, and was promoted to Second Lieutenant.
 In 1791 Mackenna resumed his studies in Barcelona and acted as liaison with mercenaries recruited in Europe.
 The following year he was promoted to Lieutenant in the Royal Regiment of Engineers.
 In the War of the Pyrenees against the French, Juan Mackenna fought in Rosselló under General Ricardos and there met the future liberator of Argentina, José de San Martín.
 For his exploits in defence of the Plaza de Rozas, he was promoted to captain in 1795.
+By 1796 was frustrated at the lack of further advancement and obtained permission to leave for Peru.

 Career in Chile

 For the purpose of a new assignment, in October 1796, Juan Mackenna left Spain for South America.
 He arrived in Buenos Aires and then travelled to Mendoza and to Chile across the Andes and then to Peru.
 Once in Lima, he contacted Ambrosio O'Higgins, another Irishman, at that time Viceroy of Perú, who named him Governor of Osorno and put him in charge of the reconstruction works for this southern Chilean town.

 In this capacity, Juan Mackenna convinced the families of Castro, on the island of Chiloé, to move to Osorno to found a colony there.
 He built the storehouse and two mills, as well as the road between Osorno and present-day Puerto Montt.
 His successful administration provoked jealousy from Chile's captain-general Gabriel de Avilés, who feared that Juan Mackenna and Ambrosio O'Higgins would create an Irish colony in Osorno.
 Both Irishmen were loyal to the Spanish crown, though Juan Mackenna had good relations with O'Higgins' son Bernardo, the future emancipator of Chile, and was also connected with the Venezuelan Francisco de Miranda and his group of supporters of South American independence.
 When Ambrosio O'Higgins died in 1801, Avilés was appointed viceroy of Peru.
 It took him eight years to remove O'Higgins's protégé Juan Mackenna from Osorno.